-In 2015, economic, environmental and social sustainability risks was incorporated into the Group's risk management framework.
-This framework was further enhanced during the Year with the establishment of a Sustainability Risk Committee (SRC).
+In 2015, economic, environmental and social sustainability risks were incorporated into the Group's risk management framework.
+In 2016, this framework was further enhanced with the establishment of a Sustainability Risk Committee (SRC).

-The SRC is a management committee comprising Brambles' Group Senior Vice President, Human Resources, Global Head of Sustainability and Group

-Vice President, Risk & Assurance and a cross section of senior Brambles corporate and business unit executives with relevant and applicable functional expertise.
+The SRC is a management committee comprising Brambles' Group Vice President, Legal & Secretariat, Global Head of Sustainability and Group Vice President, Risk & Internal Audit and a cross section of senior Brambles corporate and business unit executives with relevant and applicable functional expertise.

-The objectives of SRC are, amongst others, to assist the ELT and the Board to fulfil their corporate governance and oversight responsibilities relating to sustainability risks by identifying, assessing, monitoring and reporting on the Group's exposure to sustainability risks, determining whether the Group has a material exposure to any sustainability risks and monitoring new and emerging sustainability risks.
+The objectives of the SRC are, amongst others, to assist the ELT and the Board to fulfil their corporate governance and oversight responsibilities relating to sustainability risks by identifying, assessing, monitoring and reporting on the Group's exposure to sustainability risks, determining whether the Group has a material exposure to any sustainability risks and monitoring new and emerging sustainability risks.

 The SRC supplements the role of the Group RCCs, which continue, as a part of their regular review of their respective risk profiles and material risks, to identify, assess and, if applicable, adopt mitigation plans for economic, environmental and social sustainability risks.
-The SRC receives and reviews that part of the bi-annual risk reports prepared by the Group RCCs to the ELT that relate to their respective sustainability risks and the risk mitigations plans for those risk and assesses and reports to the ELT on whether the Group has a material exposure to those risks.
+The SRC receives and reviews that part of the bi-annual risk reports prepared by the Group RCCs to the ELT that relate to their respective sustainability risks and the risk mitigations plans for those risks.
+It assesses and reports to the ELT on whether the Group has a material exposure to those risks.
 Any such risks, and their associated mitigation steps, are included in the twice yearly report from the ELT to the Board (see Section 7.2).